-On 12 December 2019, the Glyphosate Renewal Group submitted an Application document to each of the four Member States in the Assessment Group on Glyphosate (France, Hungary, the Netherlands and Sweden), the European Food Safety Authority (EFSA), the European Commission and all other EU Member States.
+On 12 December 2019, the Glyphosate Renewal Group (GRG) submitted an application document to each of the four Member States in the Assessment Group on Glyphosate (France, Hungary, the Netherlands and Sweden), the European Food Safety Authority (EFSA), the European Commission and all other EU Member States.

 Glyphosate is approved for use in the European Union as an active substance in Plant Protection Products until 15 December 2022.
 An application for renewal must be submitted three years before this expiry date (15 December 2019), followed by the submission of a full dossier within the next six months (15 June 2020).
 The Assessment Group on Glyphosate (AGG), jointly acting as Rapporteur Member State, will then start a comprehensive scientific evaluation.